siggame/siggame.github.io/about.md

 language interoperability, meta programming, parallel computing, procedural generation, testing, visualization, and more.

+Eventually, the organization would choose to change their name from SIG-Game to ACM-Game, as SIG-Game made it hard to know that it was apart of ACM.

 <div class="text-center">
   <img src="{{ site.static_url }}img/wrench.png" style="width:75px;">
 </div>